ifs-net/ContactList/README.markdown

 ## About the module

-ContactList is a zikula module that allows the management of buddy lists and ignore lists and provides a visualisation of a friend-of-a-friend (FOAF) function.
+ContactList (initial release was published in 2008) is a zikula module that allows the management of buddy lists and ignore lists and provides a visualisation of a friend-of-a-friend (FOAF) function.
 It is customizable and can be combined with other social network modules.

+The module is very reliable and is run by many communities that handle the buddy and ignore functions for thousands of users.

 ## Module ready for Zikula 1.3.x